Programming · 4 question types

 Although global variables are convenient, using them too freely makes programs hard to maintain:

-Best practice: use local variables by default, and use parameters and return values to pass information between sub-programs.
+Best practice: use local variables by default, and use and return values to pass information between sub-programs.
 Reserve globals for genuinely shared state, such as a running total or a configuration setting.

 | Feature | Local variable | Global variable |